lycus/mci/docs/type_system.rst

         field static int32 bar;
     }

+    // A type with a thread-local field.
+The field has distinct values for
+    // each running thread in the program.
+Thread-local fields are similar
+    // to static fields in that ``field.gset`` and related instructions must
+    // be used to access them.
+    type Foo3
+    {
+        field thread int32 bar;
+    }

 A structure can also specify its alignment (this is normally decided by the compiler).
 The alignment must be either be zero or a power of two.
 If it is zero, the compiler picks the alignment (that is to say, zero is like the